 As a final note, if you change assumptions incrementally, such as the discount rate or growth rates as I previously did, a healthy DCF model will reflect this through incremental changes to its intrinsic value.
 However, an incorrect DCF model will not reflect these incremental changes, and a 0.5-1% change to your discount rate, for example, may result in significant changes to your entire DCF model and buy-price.
 If this happens to you, you're depending way too much on your discount rate and therefore your model may be incorrect.

-So, by completing a sensitivity analysis, you can also check to see whether incremental changes to assumptions in your DCF model are outputting reasonable incremental changes to your intrinsic value.
+So, by completing a sensitivity/scenario analysis, you can also check to see whether incremental changes to assumptions in your DCF model are outputting reasonable incremental changes to your intrinsic value.
 If not, then revisit the previous steps and attempt to find why this is the case.

 After you have an intrinsic value of the stock and have completed a sensitivity analysis, you should have a range of stock prices you'd be willing to purchase the company for.
 This would depend on your required rate of return and your understanding of the business.